pythonph/pycon-organizer-manual/program.md

 ### CHED Endorsement

-This is required for the education sector to participate in PyCon.
+This is required for the Philippines education sector to participate in PyCon.

 At CHED Central, look for the Records Room.
 You can tell the front desk that you want CHED to endorse a conference.